Our tasting impressions

 We like Shish Kebab because the assertive flavor and fattiness of the lamb as well as the earthy vegetables nicely mirror the flavor in the wine.

-The brothers Nau are (L-R in the photo) Patrice (manager and winemaker), Bertrand and their brother-in-law, Abel.
-Abel and Bertrand are semi-retired.
-They operate this 20 hectare domaine that produces about 40,000 bottles annually.
-The property orginally was a poly-farm but now grows only grapes commercially.
+The brothers Nau are (L-R in the photo) Patrice, Bertrand and their brother-in-law, Abel.
+They operated a 20 hectare domaine that produced about 40,000 bottles annually.
+The property originally was a poly-farm.

-All grapes are hand-harvested and de-stemmed.
-They use gentle extraction known as jus de goutte (free-run wine as opposed to pressing).
-Vinification is done in large concrete tanks at a controlled temperature.
+All grapes were hand-harvested and de-stemmed.
+They used gentle extraction known as jus de goutte (free-run wine as opposed to pressing).
+Vinification was done in large concrete tanks at a controlled temperature.